mcproxy/mcproxy/README.md

 IGMP/MLD proxying standard (RFC 4605) and has additional functionalities.
-The multicast proxy can be instantiated multiple times, is dynamically configurable at runtime, supports multiple upstreams and peering-interfaces for a not hierarchical interconnection of multicast proxies.
+The multicast proxy can be instantiated multiple times, is dynamically configurable at runtime, supports multiple upstreams and peering-interfaces for a non hierarchical interconnection of multicast proxies.

 Requirements